Jordan Love throws for 2 TDs and Packers beat Seahawks 30-13 as Seattle QB Geno Smith injures knee

 Packers: LB Quay Walker (ankle) left in the first half and did not return.
 All-Pro CB Jaire Alexander (knee) was inactive for a fourth straight game.

 Seahawks: RB Kenneth Walker III did not play.
-C Olu Oluwatimi injured his right knee in the first half and his return was doubtful.
+C Olu Oluwatimi injured his right knee in the first half.

 Up next